Photo Source: Copyrighted © 2022

 Send Joshua Project a map of this people group.

 |Online Audio NT:||No|

 One writer, who has visited the Tayten, note that the Tayten are considered a mysterious group to their neighbors, the Khmu Ou, who call the Tayten Kha Sam Lien ('People who speak three languages'): Lao, Khmu and Tayten.

-* Ask God to raise up laborers to plant churches among the Tayten.
+Ask God to raise up laborers to start a church planting movement among the Tayten.

 Pray for a spiritual hunger among the Tayten people that will lead them to the cross.